 Further data suggests that defensive use of guns happened at least 60,000 times per year in America, with a high-end estimate of 2.5 million occurrences.

 Of these deaths, 60.3% were suicides and 36.3% were murders.
 The remaining 3.4% includes accidental gun deaths, law-enforcement related firearm deaths, and deaths that involved a gunshot wound that was not determined to be the principal cause of death.

 In 2016, the US trailed only Brazil in total firearm deaths worldwide according to this study published in JAMA titled Global mortality from firearms, 1990-2016.

-It was further shown that the US joins six developing nations in South America who combined account for 50.5% of global firearm-related deaths.
+It was further shown that the US joins six developing nations in South America who combine to account for 50.5% of global firearm-related deaths.

 30% of American adults report owning a gun, and more than 40% either own a gun or live with someone who does.

 48% of Americans grew up in a house with a gun, and 72% have fired a gun at least once.